The best views of Mount Fuji

 7. Onshi-Hakone Park

-Onshi-Hakone Park is a peaceful, historic site with spectacular views of Lake Ashi and Mount Fuji.
-Formerly an imperial residence, this park offers carefully landscaped green spaces, paths lined with landscaped gardens and perfect vantage points for admiring the natural beauty of the surrounding area.
+Onshi-Hakone Park is a peaceful spot offering spectacular views of Lake Ashi with Mount Fuji in the background.
+Formerly an imperial residence, this park offers carefully landscaped green spaces and paths lined with landscaped gardens.
+It's an ideal place to stroll while discovering century-old trees, sculptures and traditional pavilions.

 Le lac Ashi et le mont Fuji vus depuis la « Sorin Plaza » dans le parc Onshi Hakone